1. Key Characteristics

 4. Is This the Right Dog for You?

-This breed is prone to obesity, so it is important to maintain a regular exercise routine while also monitoring food intake.
+This breed is prone to obesity, so it’s important to maintain a regular exercise routine while also monitoring food intake.

-HIGH: The dandie dinmont has a double coat that needs daily brushing.
-The coat should be stripped two times per year; dogs participating in conformation will require additional grooming.
+HIGH: The Dandie Dinmont has a double coat that needs daily brushing.
+The coat should be stripped twice year; dogs participating in conformation will require additional grooming.

-MEDIUM: Dandie dinmonts are generally healthy dogs, but there are some health concerns associated with the breed:
+MEDIUM: Dandie Dinmonts are generally healthy dogs, but there are some health concerns:

 5. Where to Adopt One?

-Dandie dinmont terriers can end up in shelters or rescues, just as with any purebred dog, so check those resources first to find one near you.
-Our adoption search is also a handy tool to get your search for a lovable companion pet started.
+Dandie Dinmont Terriers can end up in shelters or rescues, just as with any purebred dog, so check those resources first to find one near you.
+Our adoption search is also a handy tool to get your search for a lovable companion started.